dannygwardle/dannygw/content/home/experience.md

 widget = "accomplishments"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 70  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.

 title = "Employment"
 subtitle = ""

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format
-date_format = "January 2006"
+date_format = "2006"

 # Accomplishments.
 #   Add/remove as many `[[item]]` blocks below as you like.